sunfounder/arduino_starter_kit/docs/source/20_beep_timer.rst

   }

-9. Your complete code should look like this, and you can upload it to the R3 board to see the effects.
+9. Your complete code should look like this, and you can upload it to the Arduino Uno R3 to see the effects.

 .. note::